twbs/bootstrap/site/content/docs/5.1/components/scrollspy.md

 ## Example with simple anchors

-Scrollspy also works with `anchor` elements.
-Scroll the area and watch the active class change.
+Scrollspy is not limited to nav components and list groups, but will work on any `<a>` anchor elements in the current document.
+Scroll the area and watch the `.active` class change.

 <div class="bd-example">
   <div class="row">